joda01/imagec/README.md

 Thank's to the authors of [imagej](https://github.com/imagej/imagej2) I ported some image processing algorithms from to C++.
 imageC is the follower of [evanalyzer](https://github.com/joda01/evanalyzer).

+## For MacOS you have to do

+chmod +x imagec.app/Contents/MacOS/imagec
+xattr -dr com.apple.quarantine imagec.app
+open imagec.app